The Tactile Times Newspaper

 The club provides a way to share activities, encourage each other, receive important updates directly via Strava and more.

 To join or find out more visit https://strava.com/clubs/tactiletimes

 == Fantasy Football league

-If you like football you might be interested in joining an online Fantasy Football league which we have set up for Tactile Times readers., You will need to set up your own team for this year’s Premier league if you would like to join.
+If you like football you might be interested in joining an online Fantasy Football league which we have set up for Tactile Times readers, three people have already joined!
+You will need to set up your own team for this year’s Premier league if you would like to join.

 You can do this using a free, accessible app and website.
-To join the Tactile Times league you will need to visit the link below and click the league invite link displayed under the registration heading:
+To join the Tactile Times league you will need to visit the link below:

 For more details about this league visit the link above or get in touch.